ui-storybook/sb/README.md

 ```

 #### Angular usage
-First, you need to import your main project module to `sb/index.js`
+First you need to import your main project module to `sb/index.js`

 ```js
 // Import you app